openstack/ironic-inspector/doc/source/http-api.rst

 * 403 - node is not on introspection
 * 404 - node cannot be found or multiple nodes found

 Response body: JSON dictionary.
-If :ref:`setting-ipmi-creds` is requested, body will contain the following keys:
+If setting IPMI credentials (deprecated feature) is requested, body will contain the following keys:

 * ``ipmi_setup_credentials`` boolean ``True``
 * ``ipmi_username`` new IPMI user name